mks1313/mks1313/README.md

 My experience combines modern web development with systems programming, allowing me to work across different layers of the software stack.
-I enjoy building maintainable applications, exploring Linux, understanding networking, and learning the fundamentals behind the tools I use every day.
+I enjoy building maintainable applications, exploring Linux, networking, and learning the fundamentals behind the tools I use every day.

 I believe good software starts with understanding **why** something works, not only **how** to make it work.